 Most of the countries with Surfshark servers are located in Europe and Asia.
 Surfshark only breaks down its coverage by country, without listing specific cities or the exact number of servers in each country.

 It also, of course, has solid coverage in the United States.
 According to its support team, that single United States entry in the server list represents over 250 servers.

 If you are based in South America or Africa you won’t find too many countries supported.
 This is common for a new service still building out its network.
 If support for countries in those continents is important to you, we suggest you read our ExpressVPN review.
 ExpressVPN has the most complete coverage we’ve seen for South America and Africa.

-To see the current list of countries that contain one or more Surfshark servers, visit this page.
+To see the current list of countries that contain one or more Surfshark servers, visit their website.

 Streaming and Torrenting

 Streaming and/or torrenting are very popular uses of VPN services.
 And both fall into slightly grey legal/moral areas.
 Let’s see how Surfshark deals with these.

 Streaming content is fine when you are doing so in the geographic region approved by the streaming service.
 But their Terms of Service typically forbid you to view their content if you are outside that region.